welcome to nimihitotan

 Tiger is from Driftpile Cree Nation in treaty 8 and grew up in the amsikwaciwasikan (Edmonton) area, but is currently living in Vancouver BC.
 Nimihitotan has grown so much since the start (around 2020), and the progress that Nimihitotan has made continues to surprise and excite Tiger.
 From the beginning of Nimihitotan Tiger has experienced and come to fully understand what it means to embrace wahkohtowin, ahkamîthimok, ekwa sakihitowin (to help one another, perseverance, and love).
 As Nimihitotan grows so does Tiger.

-Danni Daysky Okemaw is Anishnaabe and Swampy Cree from Berens River First Nation and God’s River First Nation in Manitoba.
-She was born and raised in Winnipeg and currently lives in Edmonton, Alberta (amiskwaciwâskahikan).
+Danni Daysky Okemaw is Anishinaabe and Swampy Cree from Berens River First Nation and God’s River First Nation in Manitoba.
+Born and raised in Winnipeg, she now lives in Edmonton, Alberta (amiskwaciwâskahikan).
+She is the Community Engagement and Alumni Relations Coordinator at the Faculty of Native Studies, University of Alberta, where she organizes and supports Indigenous events, celebrations, and community-centred programming across campus.